ibm-cloud-docs/speech-to-text-data/output.md

   </tr>
 </table>

-### Example transcripts with long pauses
+### Smart formatting results for long pauses
 {: #smartFormattingLongPauses}

-In cases where an utterance contains long enough silences, the service can split the transcript into two or more final chunks.
-This affects the results of the formatting, as shown in the following examples.
+In cases where an utterance contains long enough pauses of silence, the service can split the transcript into two or more final results.
+This affects the contents of the response, as shown in the following examples.

 <table>
-  <caption>Table 4.
+  <caption>Table 6.
 Smart formatting example transcripts for long pauses</caption>
   <tr>
     <th style="width:45%; text-align:left">Audio speech</th>
     <th style="text-align:left">Formatted transcription results</th>